proofzero/kubelt-publish/README.md

 - `glob` is a [minimatch](https://github.com/isaacs/minimatch) pattern.
 All files and directories that match the pattern are named and published.

-- `as` is an enum field, one of `"dag"`, `"dir"`, or `"file"`, that lets you specify which IPFS API to upload with.
+- `as` is an enum field, one of `"dag"`, `"file"`, `"dir"`, or `"wrap"`, that lets you specify what kind of content you're uploading.
 Default is `"dag"` which stores file contents as DAGs, use `"file"` if you want to store files themselves (as opposed to their contents).
-Use `"dir"` to upload directories.
+Use `"dir"` to upload directory contents and `"wrap"` to upload the directory containing ("wrapping") those contents (e.g. do you want to upload `data`, the wrapping directory, or `data/*`, its contents).

 The `"dag"` option lets you store data structures, e.g. JSON objects, directly into our graph.

 - `published` is a boolean that controls whether the content is published to IPFS.
 If `false` names and metadata are created.
 If `true` names and metadata